Smart Timing for Mining: A Deep Learning Framework for Bitcoin Hardware ROI Prediction: Introduction

+Despite mining's critical role in Bitcoin's operation, the strategic timing of hardware acquisitions remains poorly understood and underexplored in the literature.
+The combination of hardware obsolescence, electricity price volatility, and protocol-driven revenue cycles makes purchase timing one of the most critical decisions for mining operators; yet, no formal framework exists to guide when to expand capacity.
+Most prior research has focused on optimizing existing mining operations by applying machine learning to improve efficiency and reduce energy consumption or examining miners' optimal exit and hardware sale timing under changing market conditions \citep{li2024sale,jablczynska2023energy}.
+However, the complementary question of when to acquire new hardware to maintain a competitive advantage has received little attention.
+This gap is particularly problematic, given that mining profitability exhibits strong cyclicality around halving epochs and market cycles, which complicates investment decisions.

-The consequences of poorly timed hardware investments can be severe and long-lasting.
-Industry analyses show that miners who bought Antminer S19j Pro hardware during the 2021 bull market saw their expected payback period swell from approximately 13 months to around 107 months after mining margins collapsed~\cite{hashrateindex2022timing}.
-Such miscalculations can render entire operations economically unviable, as operators continue paying electricity costs while hardware depreciates and newer, more efficient models enter the market.
-While prior research has examined mining efficiency optimization and hardware sale timing~\cite{li2024sale}, the complementary question of when to acquire new hardware has received little attention.
-Without data-driven frameworks, miners often enter markets when conditions are least favourable, amplifying risk through pro-cyclical investment behaviour.
+The consequences of poorly timed hardware investments can be severe and persistent.
+Industry analyses illustrate how purchasing decisions made during market peaks can significantly damage returns: miners who purchased Antminer S19j Pro hardware during the 2021 bull-market peak saw their expected payback period increase from approximately 13 months to 107 months after mining margins collapsed \citep{hashrateindex2022timing}.
+Such miscalculations can render entire operations economically unviable, as operators must continue to bear electricity costs while hardware depreciates and newer, more efficient models enter the market.
+In the absence of data-driven decision frameworks, miners often rely on heuristics or intuition, often entering the market precisely when conditions are least favorable, a classic example of pro-cyclical investment behavior that amplifies financial risk.
+The lack of systematic approaches to hardware acquisition timing, therefore, represents a fundamental gap in mining economics research and industry practice.